Eiko-Eira/MaMIDI/README.md

 The script always stays above all applications to not disappear but can be hidden if needed.

 I plan to make the UI better, add a AutoPlayer with BPM bar.
-I also plan to add notes per second features.

 # Contacts & Credits
 Thank you to Crimsxn K1ra for the original script and AsteroidLord for the modified script.